NoBlackBoxes/LastBlackBox/boxes/electrons/README.md

 ## Power

 Power (abbreviated P) is a measure of energy per unit time.
-When energy is quanitfied in Joules (abbreviated J) and time is quantified in seconds (abbreviated s), then power is quanitfied in Watts (abbreviated W).
+When energy is quantified in Joules (abbreviated J) and time is quantified in seconds (abbreviated s), then power is quanitfied in Watts (abbreviated W).
 The power generated in a resistor with current flowing through it is given by the following equation: P = V<sup>2</sup> / R. Ohm's Law allows us to rewrite this as P = VI.
 This makes sense.
 The voltage tells us how hard we are pushing on an electron and current tells us how many electrons are being moved per second.

 A power supply, a device used to provide power (voltage and current) to an electronic circuit, is usually rated in Watts (W).
 A resistor also comes with rating for how much power it "can handle" before breaking.
 A typical resistor is rated to tolerate 0.25 W.